Melanie-Harris/Lambda-Sprint-Challenge-React-Wars-v2/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React is a commonly used, and very efficient, UI library which uses condensed pieces of UI called components to build elaborate applications.
+React utilizes the virtual DOM to update changes within our code.
+What makes React very useful is the way it utilizes JavaScript which is a familiar and much used language instead of relying heavily on its own API.
+This allows for one to gain much more in depth knowledge about the JavaScript programming simultaneously.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?
+Thinking in React means keeping in mind the functionality, for lack of a better term, of React while building an application.
+There are several steps to the methodology according to React's website.
+The steps inclue: mocking up the project, breaking the UI into a component hierarchy, building a static version in React, identifying the minimal (but complete) representation of UI state, identify where your state should live, and  inverse data flow.

-- [ ] Describe state.
+- [x] Describe state.
+State is at the heart of every React component, it is an object that determines how that component renders & behaves.
+In other words, State is what allows you to create components that are dynamic and interactive.

-- [ ] Describe props.
+- [x] Describe props.
+Props which is short for properties, pass custom data to a React component and also triggers state changes.

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!)
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!)
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
 - [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` to retrieve all needed dependencies.
 - [ ] Once you have installed the _node_modules_, run `yarn start or` to get your server up and running.
 - [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.